-After spending 13 seasons at Central Washington University, John Graham enters his seventh year as EWU’s defensive coordinator, and his sixth as associate head coach.
-He coordinates EWU’s annual Coaches Golf Tournament, and also coached EWU’s linebackers in fall 2010 as EWU went on to win the NCAA Division I Championship.
+After spending 13 seasons at Central Washington University, John Graham will enter his eighth year on EWU's staff in 2015, and his seventh as associate head coach.
+He will coach tight ends in 2015 after serving as defensive coordinator for the previous seven seasons.
+He also coordinates EWU’s annual Coaches Golf Tournament, and coached EWU’s linebackers in fall 2010 as EWU went on to win the NCAA Division I Championship.

 Eastern’s defense in 2013 featured a pair of All-Americans (cornerback T.J.
 Lee and linebacker Ronnie Hamlin), plus one Freshman All-American (defensive end Samson Ebukam).
 Lee finished his career as a three-time first team All-Big Sky Conference selection.
 The Eagles held its first three league opponents to just 43 points (14.3 per game) in helping EWU to its first-ever perfect 8-0 finish in the Big Sky.

 Graham’s defense in 2012 limited Idaho to three points in a season-opening 20-3 victory, then held three more opponents to 19 points or less.
 The squad featured a trio of All-Americans – Lee, Hamlin and defensive end Jerry Ceja.